 Compared to wood, resin boards are heavy, dense, and coarsely textured on the surface.
 A resin board’s surface is often more abrasive than a wood board’s surface, and it can cause more fingertip wear per session.

-Like wooden hangboards, resin boards need to be lightly cleaned occasionally to prevent the buildup of gunk and chalk, as well as to maintain their ideal texture.
+Like wooden hangboards, resin boards need to be lightly cleaned occasionally to prevent the buildup of gunk and chalk as well as to maintain their ideal texture.

 How to Hang a Hangboard

 A hangboard mounted in your home provides easy access to a training session without making the trip to the gym.
 Most hangboards come with an instruction manual for proper installation.
-There are a few important considerations for mounting any board that ensure you do it right the first time.
+There are a few important considerations for mounting any board that ensure that you do it right the first time.

 Choose a Great Location

 Do you have to jump or stand on a chair to reach your board?
-Do your feet drag on the ground when you are hanging?
+Do your feet drag on the ground when you’re hanging?
 Ideally, the top of the board should be within reach while standing on the ground with the arms slightly bent.
 This allows you to comfortably use every hold on the board from a standing position.

 Aim to mount your board in an area with a reasonable buffer of open space.
 You don’t want to have to squeeze in between a sofa and a table during your training sessions.
-It may be helpful to have a bit of floor space near the board so you have the option to include floor workouts into your future sessions.
+It may be helpful to have a bit of floor space near the board so you have the option to include floor workouts in future sessions.

 No matter where you choose to install your board, it needs to be safely mounted and structurally sound.
 You want to get strong, but you don’t want to rip your board off the wall!

 If you’re mounting your board above a doorframe or to another part of your home, locate the studs, or internal framing, of your wall of choice.